Updated May 24, 2023

 Many Wix apps, such as Wix Stores and Wix Events, automatically tag meta descriptions based on the information you’ve entered on the app.
 Here are a few ways to update a page description when using Wix Stores and Wix Bookings.

 By default, Wix adds default meta tags to each of your store’s products based on details you’ve entered, such as name, description, and price.
-You can edit meta descriptions in Wix Stores using the same page settings mentioned above.
+You can edit meta descriptions in Wix Stores using the same page settings mentioned above, or via the Edit-by-Page feature.

 To change your page description in Wix Bookings, navigate to Pages in the Wix site editor's left-hand navigation menu.
 Select the relevant page and click the Show More icon.
 Click SEO Basics and add a description under What’s the page’s meta description?
 Add a description.